opencog/opencog/opencog/eva/src/README.md

 Design overview
 ===============
-This is a pre-prototype.
-But still:
+This is an incomplete prototype.

 * The `face_track` directory contains code for visual servoing: it receives ROS messages about human face locations from the webcam